 So, bear with me here: If you buy a bottle of 3% peroxide, you do NOT add water to it to make 3%.
 It is already 3%, without diluting it.
 So, don’t go adding 97% water to it to try to get it to be 3%, okay?

-Higher concentrations, like 50% and 70% and 90%, are used for some industrial purposes, and as rocket fuel.
+Super high concentrations of hydrogen peroxide, like 50% and 70% and 90%, are used for some industrial purposes, and as rocket fuel.
 The higher the percentage of peroxide, the more dangerous it is, and the more special handling it takes.

 I refer to the concentration “3%” a lot when I’m talking about peroxide.
 Even when I’m saying to dilute it further, I often refer to an amount of “3% hydrogen peroxide” to add to water.

 Three percent also seems to be a “standard” of sorts.
 Because hydrogen peroxide is generally sold as 3%, many books, websites, and charts use 3% in examples, amounts, and formulas.
 I’ve just gotten used to 3% as a concentration.